ayecee/raspbian_lcd_status_daemon/README.md

 ==========================

-This daemon will run on a Raspbian install and output status information to a pcd8544 controlled LCD connected via SPI.
-This is intended to be used with a Nokia 5110 LCD.
+This daemon will run on a Raspbian install and output status information to a pcd8544 controlled LCD connected via GPIOs.
+This is intended to be used with a Nokia 5110 LCD (84x48, 1bpp).

 Here's an example of what it prints out to the lcd, updating every 7 seconds or so: